 And they were there, all eleven survivors of that unbelievable night of horror and courage at Hill 488.
 After speaking briefly, S/Sgt Howard took the President by the hand and led him to the edge of the stage where he introduced him to each and every one of the men he had led that night, and to whom he felt the Medal of Honor belonged more than it did to himself.

-Seventeen young men, 15 Marines and 2 Navy Corpsmen.
+Seventeen young men, 15 Marines, and 2 Navy Corpsmen.
 Jimmie Howard had always called them his "Indians".
-He had every reason to be proud of them, they had survived and demonstrated a courage and resolve to survive that was unprecedented.
+He had every reason to be proud of them, they had survived, demonstrating courage and resolve which was unprecedented.
 They may have been, in fact, the most decorated unit in military history.
 To Jimmie Howard and his 17 "Indians" were awarded:

 On November 12, 1993, Jimmie Howard passed away at his home in San Diego.
 He is buried at the Fort Rosecrans National Cemetery near the Marine Corps Recruiting Depot where years before he served as a Marine Drill Instructor.